Recognizing there may be extenuating circumstances that may impact your academic responsibilities,

 academic accommodation shall be determined by the Dean’s Office in consultation with

 the student’s instructor(s).
-Academic accommodation may include extension of deadlines,
+Academic relief may include extension of deadlines, waiver

-waiver of attendance requirements for classes/labs/tutorials, arranging Special Exams
+of attendance requirements for classes/labs/tutorials, arranging Special Exams or

 academic penalty.
-Academic accommodation shall be granted only where the documentation
+Academic relief shall be granted only where the documentation indicates

-indicates that the onset, duration and severity of the illness are such that the student
+that the onset, duration and severity of the illness are such that the student could

-could not reasonably be expected to complete his/her academic responsibilities.
-(Note
+not reasonably be expected to complete his/her academic responsibilities.
+(Note –

 “was seen for a medical reason” or “was ill.”)

-Whenever possible, students who require academic accommodation should provide notification
+Whenever possible, students who require academic relief should provide notification

 and documentation in advance of due dates, examinations, etc. Students must follow